eez-open/studio/help/en-US/components/LVGLWidget.md

 Here we can select one of the globally defined Styles so that the Widget uses that Style.

 ## Local styles [EMPTY]

+## Group

+The name of the input group this widget belongs to.

+## Group index

+Defines the order of widgets within group.
+This is similar to [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) in HTML:

+-   if "Group index" is 0 then group order is the same as in Widgets Structure
+-   if "Group index" is > 0 then widget is added to the group before any widget with "Group index" 0 and before any widget with the greater "Group index" value.
+That is, "Group index"=4 is added before "Group index"=5 and "Group index"=0, but after "Group index"=3.
+If multiple widgets share the same "Group index" value, their order relative to each other follows their position in the Widgets Structure.